 What is Gold Coast Dragons?

-Gold Coast Dragons is a sporting club that prides itself on having a good time but also working hard to achieve results.
+Gold Coast Dragons is a dragon boating sports club that prides itself on having a good time but also working hard to achieve results.
 As we say, “Paddle Hard.
 Play Harder”

 What is a Dragon Boat?